ballerina-attic/module-twitter/twitter/Package.md

 # Package Overview

+The Twitter connector allows you to tweet, retweet, untweet, and search for tweets through the Twitter REST API.
-This package provides a Ballerina API for the Twitter REST API.
-It contains operations that update the current status, retweet a tweet, untweet a retweeted status, search for tweets, retrieve a status, destroy a status, retrieve closest trend locations, and retrieve top trends by place.
+It handles OAuth 2.0 authentication.
+You can also retrieve and destroy a status, retrieve closest trend locations, and top trends using the connector.

 **Status Operations**